iancanderson/mondeal/README.md

 - Rent cards!
 - Just Say No
 - 2-color property wildcards (in addition to the "any color" wild card)
+- Bug: when a player does "Just Say No", and it cancels the current player's last action for their turn, the next person's turn should start automatically.
+- Don't allow players to pay rent with cards from their hand

 ## TODO

-- Bug: when a player does "Just Say No", and it cancels the current player's last action for their turn, the next person's turn should start automatically.
 - Forced Deal
 - Debt Collector
 - It's My Birthday